-• FMA < use full electrostatics? >
+• FMA < use full electrostatics? > Acceptable Values: on or off Default Value: off

 Description: Specifies whether or not the DPMTA algorithm from Duke University should be used to compute the full electrostatic interactions.
 If set to on, DPMTA will be used with a multiple timestep integration scheme to provide full electrostatic interactions as detailed in Section 4.2.